baleshwar-mahto/SMC_Design/README.md

 #  Design of Sliding Mode Controller for Two-wheeled Mobile Robot - Path Tracking
 ---

-## What is Sliding Entered Variable(SMC) Method ?
+## What is Sliding Mode Control(SMC) ?
 Sliding mode control (SMC) is a nonlinear control technique featuring remarkable properties of accuracy, robustness, and easy tuning and implementation.SMC systems are designed to drive the system states onto a particular surface in the state space, named sliding surface.
-Once the sliding surface is reached, sliding mode control keeps the states on the close neighbourhood of the sliding surface.
-Hence the sliding mode control is a two part controller design.
+Once the sliding surface is reached, sliding mode control keeps the states on the close neighbourhood of the sliding surface.Hence the sliding mode control is a two part controller design.
 The first part involves the design of a sliding surface so that the sliding motion satisfies design specifications.
 The second is concerned with the selection of a control law that will make the switching surface attractive to the system state .

 <img  width = "300" height = "300" src="smc_image.png?raw=true/300/300/">
 ---